 The New Testament makes clear that followers of Jesus should be generous, and that they should give to those in need.

 Specifically the New Testament tells us to give to the poor and to our brothers and sisters in need (Matthew 19:21 and 1 John 3:17).
-In other words Christians should care for other Christians and those who are in great need around us.
+In other words, Christians should care for other Christians and those who are in great need around us.

-That’s not to say you shouldn’t give to your church.
+That’s not to say you shouldn’t give to your local church.
 Many churches are doing those two things along with other ministries very well.
 The point is our generosity isn’t summed up in JUST giving to your church.
 That can be part of it, but not the sum total of it.

 Let me just add a quick caveat.
 If your church isn’t showing you how they are spending their money I would recommend not giving to them.
-Now they might not show you exact salaries of individuals, but you should be able to see how much in total is spent on salaries.
-If their books are closed I would close your wallet.
+Now they might not show you the exact salaries of individuals, but you should be able to see how much in total is spent on salaries.
+If their books are closed, I would close your wallet.

 A follower of Jesus has been given much.
 And because of the generosity they’ve received they should be generous toward others who are in need.
-Part of that can be giving through your church.
+Part of that can be given through your church.
 But part can also be meeting the needs of those immediately around you.

 Closing Thoughts On Tithing In The New Testament

 It’s easy to say Christians should tithe.
-But that sells should what the Bible teaches.
+But that sells short what the Bible teaches.
 Jesus came and fulfilled the requirements of the law and gave us a new way to live.
 Because of what Jesus has done for us we should do the same for those around us.
 While the tithe is no longer required, generosity should be a marker of our lives.
 How can you be generous with what God has given you?